 2020/21 £000 2021/22 £000

-1,424 (24) (73) Opening Balance Write Offs in Year (Decrease)/Increase to Provisions 1,327 (18) 28
+1,424 (24) (73) Write Offs in Year 1,327 (18) 28

 1,327 Closing Balance 1,337

 (g) Liquidity Risk

 The Council has a comprehensive cash flow management system that seeks to ensure that cash is available as needed.
 If unexpected movements happen, the council has ready access to borrowings from the money markets and the Public Works Loans Board.
 There is no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.
 The budget set in February 2022 has identified a future borrowing requirement to finance new capital expenditure.